The $2 Billion American Bully Market (2025) — Prices, Stud Income, Breeding Costs & the 2028 Outlook

 4) Methodology: How We Built a Credible Model

-Estimate breed share: 0.5% (low), 0.7% (base), 1.0% (high).
+- Breed share assumptions: 0.5% (low), 0.7% (base), 1.0% (high).

-Apply a peer-reviewed birth rate: 11.4 puppies per 100 dogs/year.
+- Owned-dog crude birth rate: 11.4 puppies per 100 dogs per year.

 5) Puppy Sales: The Gasoline in the Bully Engine

-~71,600 puppies born
+- ~71,600 puppies born

-85% sold → ~60,800 market-ready pups
+- ~85% sold → ~60,800 market-ready pups

-= $243.4M in annual puppy sales.
+= $243.4M annual puppy sales (U.S. base case)

-Pet homes: $2,000–$3,500
+- Pet homes: ~$2,000–$3,500

-Breeding quality: $5,000–$10,000
+- Breeding quality: ~$5,000–$10,000

 6) Stud Services: Six-Figure Legends & Market Cycles

-~13,000 litters
+- ~13,000 litters

-60% use external studs
+- ~60% use external studs

 7) Breeding & Repro Costs: The Silent Tax Collector

-Per-litter basket (base):
+Per-litter basket (base estimate)

-Semen shipping: $350
+- Semen shipping: ~$350

-× 13,000 litters = $64.8M annually.
+≈ $4,977 per litter × 13,000 litters = $64.8M annually

 8) Owner Spending: Bullies Eat Better Than Their Owners

-Per dog annually (base):
+Per dog annually (base)

-For ~627,900 Bullies, that’s $484.7M annually.
-Nearly half a billion dollars.
+For ~627,900 Bullies, that’s ≈ $484.7M annually.

 9) Routine Veterinary Care: The Real MVP